KipCollo/Java-Revision/java/8.dsa/collections/list/linkedlist/README.md

 E pollFirst() : Declared in the Deque interface.
 Returns the element at the head of the deque, removing the element in the process.
 It returns null if the deque is empty.

 E pollLast() : Declared in the Deque interface.
 Returns the element at the tail of the deque, removing the element in the process.
 It returns null if the deque is empty.

-### Reverse order iteration over the contents of a LinkedList
+`Reverse order iteration over the contents of a LinkedList`:-

 Iterator<E> descendingIterator(): Declared in the Deque interface.
 Returns an iterator that moves from the tail to the head (reverse iterator) of the deque.